yukai-yang/R6DS/README.md

 You can pass any instance of some reference class into the function to make the manipulation of the data much more flexible.
 And you should see how important the package can be…

+But of course, the example is somewhat “stupid” as you can solve the same problem by using some global variable.
+However, in many other cases, to global variables make the program … eh… you know the feeling…